California Greywater and Rainwater Reuse Law

 Greywater is waste water from laundry machines, bathroom sinks, showers, and bathtubs.
 California law does not allow greywater use from kitchen sinks or dishwashers.
 In January 2010, the California Building Standards Commission adopted greywater guidelines into the California Plumbing Code.
-The California Plumbing Code Chapter 16 facilitates water conservation, relieves stress on private septic systems, makes legal compliance easily achievable, and provides guidelines for avoiding potentially unhealthful conditions.
-Chapter 16 classifies greywater systems as clothes washer systems, simple systems producing 250 gallons a day or less, and complex systems that produce 250 gallons per day or more.
-The code requires a construction permit for any greywater system that makes changes to a home’s drain/waste plumbing connected to clothes washers, showers, bathtubs, and bathroom sinks.
+Guidelines for indoor, non-potable reuse of rainwater were incorporated into the code in 2012.
+The alternate water reuse chapters of the California Plumbing Code facilitate water conservation, make legal compliance easily achievable, and provide guidelines for avoiding potentially unhealthful conditions.
+The California Plumbing Code requires a construction permit for any greywater system that makes changes to a home’s drain/waste plumbing connected to clothes washers, showers, bathtubs, and bathroom sinks.
 The code allows residential graywater landscape irrigation from washing machines without a construction permit if the system meets all performance guidelines in the code (see Greywater System Requirements below).
 Watch this short video overview of the Laundry to Landscape system.

 Designing Your System